3malkuth/py_lab/README.md

 * TODO: Move to aws

 ## Check Type Safety
-* By default type safety is now setup in python 3.6+
+* By default, type safety is now setup in python 3.6+
-  * However at some stage they may change this or switch it off...
+  * However, at some stage they may change this or switch it off...
   * So you don't have to explicitly import typing
 * In the main py_lab folder run
 ```